 Studies show that opiates typically aren't effective against FMS pain.
 However, many people report that they do help, and these drugs are frequently prescribed for it.

 To address fears of opiate abuse and addiction, the American Pain Society has issued guidelines for doctors.

 DRUG INFORMATION & SAFETY RESOURCES

 - Be sure your doctor knows about all drugs and nutritional supplements you're taking.
 Talk to your doctor or pharmacist about side effects and possible negative interactions.

-- To see lists of side effects and check drug interactions, visit the About.com Drugs A-Z.
+- To see lists of side effects and drug interactions, along with lots of other information, see Drugs.com or RxList.com.

 - If you have adverse reactions to a medication, be sure to report them through the FDA Safety Information and Adverse Event Reporting Program.

 U.S. Food and Drug Administration.
 "Living with Fibromyalgia"